LampAndMaxAxie/LampAndMaxAxieBot/README.md

 5. Go to the Discord Dev Portal site and create a DiscordBot.
 Can follow a simple tutorial like this one: https://www.freecodecamp.org/news/create-a-discord-bot-with-python/
 6. Add the bot's "client secret" to the `SecretStorage.py` file.

+Note that the summary/top commands from the bot use image rendering, which requires orca.
+Orca is known for being a pain to get working sometimes.
+The `install_ubuntu.sh` script should work... but feel free to reach out if it's giving you errors when running those commands.
+The install script uses `pip`, `npm`, and `apt` for various installs.

 ### Bot Setup
 When doing O-Auth to add your bot to your Discord server, make sure to grant/do the following:
 1. Scopes: bot, applications.commands